-The Music team at Sony Computer Science Laboratory Paris was set up in 1997 by François Pachet.
+The Music team at Sony Computer Science Laboratories Paris was set up in 1997 by François Pachet.

 The Music Team is concerned with two main areas: the multiple facets of interaction in music, and the challenges of robust music description.